 $9.00 – Adults, Teachers, Aides, Parents and Chaperones age 18 and older.

 $2.00 – Carousel ride per child if purchased at the site of the ride, all children pay including infants and toddlers.
 Group Special: $1.00 carousel ride per child only if paid 2 weeks in advance through the Group Sales Office.
 Adults ride free with paid children.

 How to book a reservation

-Choose a date to visit us.
-Book your bus.
-Use our new Google Docs online registration form or fill out this reservation form and return it to us at least 3 weeks in advance to secure your date.
-Add lunches, souvenirs and tickets to the Wild Adventure Show at this time.
+Before you choose a date and book your bus, you may want to contact us for an updated list of sold-out dates by emailing: firstname.lastname@example.org.
+May and June dates are very popular for school trips and dates fill up quickly.
+Most groups are now booking a year in advance to get the date they want.
+We can send you the reservation request form that you need to fill out and return to us at least 3 weeks in advance to secure a date or, you can use this reservation form.
+Don’t forget to order your lunches, souvenirs and tickets to the Wild Adventure Show at this time.
 You can use approximate attendance numbers for now.
 Finalize your head counts later, when you pay.
 Remember to include ALL adults, teachers, paras, chaperones, staff, aides, parents, siblings, infants, toddlers & camp counselors.
 Camp CIT’s and LIT’s ages 12 to 17 should be included in the paying youth section.
 We will send you back an invoice to review.
 Everyone paying the $9 rate needs to be included in your reservation.
 Please do not send people to pay at the ticket window.
 Ticket window prices are $16 and do not include the wristbands they need.
 Include an RSVP cutoff date on parent permission slips to allow enough time for parents to pay you.

 Before You Arrive

 After your payment is processed, we will send you wristbands, a map for you to copy and give to your chaperones, carousel tickets (if ordered) bus driver drop off directions, pre-visit instructions, day of arrival instructions, and an orange check-in pass to help expedite your entrance into the Zoo.

 Wild Adventure Show